vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Gupta, Chandrashekhar

-1992 Paunar under the Vākāt.akas. in: A.M.
-Shastri (ed.), The Age of the Vākāt.akas.
+1992 Paunar under the Vākāṭakaṣin: A.ṀShastri (ed.), The Age of the Vākāṭakas.
 New Delhi, 119–53.